codeslayer-787/reading-notes/learning.md

 I have to remember to navigate back and forth betweeen folders and not get confused on the workspace.

-useful commands:
+useful commands and steps:

-git clone ***Insert website here open VS Code with code .
+1. git clone ***Insert website here

+1. open VS Code with code .

-Modify Document
+1. Modify Document

-Save document in VS Code
+1. Save document in VS Code

-git add ***insert document name git commit -m "insert your comment" git status git push origin main
+1. git add ***insert document name

+1. git commit -m "insert your comment"

+1. git status

+1. git push origin main